Leapster: Software

-Criticism
+Reception

 Dave Bauer stated that there is a "depressingly small library of software available for the Leapster ... but some more varied software would make it much more interesting for (my son) ... no platform that has ever been successful without third-party software. ...
 Besides that, a strong hobbyist platform would be amazing".

 Ian Bogost stated "the potential for improved educational game design is simply not going to come from inside the LeapFrog corporation".